Mithila Madhya Parikrama

-Mithila Madhya Parikrama (मिथिला मध्य परिक्रमा) is an annual circular journey of the central part of the Mithila region in Nepal and Bihar (India).
+Mithila Madhya Parikrama (मिथिला मध्य परिक्रमा) also called as Madhyamiki Parikrama is an annual circular journey of the central part of the Mithila region in Nepal and Bihar (India).
 It is held every year between the months of Kartik (October–November), Falgun (February–March) and Baishakh (April–May).
 It is mentioned in the epic Mithila Mahatmya which was composed in the 18th century.
 It is also called as the Mahakumbha of Mithila.
 Similarly it is also considered as the symbol of Nepal-India mutual goodwill.
 It also symbolizes the "roti-beti ka rishta" by connecting communities in India and Nepal through a shared cultural and religious heritage related to the legendary marriage between Lord Rama and Goddess Sita in the ancient Mithila Kingdom.
 Devotees from both nations undertake the pilgrimage, which includes sites in both countries, to reinforce shared traditions and goodwill.
 It is echoing the historical familial ties that form the basis of this deeply rooted relationship.